 Of course, these thousands of restaurants all tend to need the same sorts of tech — and they all want it at once.

-Changes in consumer behavior does not always appear to have a direct IT project manager connection.
+Changes in consumer behavior do not always appear to have a direct IT project manager connection.
 But the whole supply chain is connected in ways that suggest otherwise.
 A significant increase in consumption of Nintendo Switches or Xboxes or GPUs might not seem like an immediate threat to your industry, but there are still only so many chips to go around.
 That uptick may indeed make sourcing routers or network switches more difficult.

 What You Can Do